 When you and your partner separate, you will have to deal with several legal issues.
 For example, you must decide about financial support, how to care for your children and how to divide the family property.
 You can go to court to make these decisions.
-You can also make informal arrangements or use alternative dispute resolution (ADR).
+You can also make informal arrangements or use family dispute resolution (FDR).

-Arbitration is one kind of alternative dispute resolution (ADR).
-ADR is a way for people to try to work out legal issues without going to court.
-You cannot be forced into ADR for a family law case.
-You and your former partner must choose it freely.
+Arbitration is one kind of family dispute resolution (FDR).
+FDR is a way for people to try to work out legal issues without going to court.
+You and your former partner must try to settle your family law issues through FDR, unless it would not be appropriate to do so.

 In arbitration, you and your former partner hire a third person to resolve your conflict.
 This person is called an arbitrator.
-An arbitrator cannot grant a divorce or an annulment but can decide on custody, support, access and how to divide property.
+An arbitrator cannot grant a divorce or an annulment but can decide on decision-making responsibility of children, support, parenting time, and how to divide property.
 They can only decide on the issues you ask them to resolve.
 The arbitrator must use only Canadian or Ontario family law.

 Arbitration is like a court case, but it is less formal.
 Most people have a lawyer.
-At the hearing, both you and your former partner can give evidence and say what you think is fair.
+At the hearing, both you and your former partner can give evidence, and undergo cross-examination of your evidence, and say what you think is fair.
 After each of you has talked, the arbitrator will make a decision.
 Their decision is called an arbitral award.

 If you do not know your rights under Canadian laws, talk to a lawyer before agreeing to arbitration.
 Once arbitration starts, you cannot decide to walk away.
 You must obey the arbitrator’s decision even if you do not agree with it.
 As long as the arbitral award follows Canadian laws, it is legally binding.